Lee Davis Personally

 Not quite a teenager, at the hands of her foster father, Lee was sexually abused.
 It started out with Lee having to “service” the man she had been calling “dad” since she was five.
 But once her bedroom was moved to the basement, it was intercourse she experienced three, four, sometimes five nights a week by this man.

 However, despite the dysfunctions in the foster home, and low self-esteem, Lee eventually learned self-reliance, self-control, anger management, and many other ways to cope in that environment on her own.
 In the school system, she learned how to seek mentoring from caring educators and library resources to build a strong belief and value system.
+As a young single mother and welfare recipient, Lee learned gratitude while learning to support herself and her son.
+She learned to seek career development and educational opportunities wherever and whenever possible.
+Later, as a divorced woman, and victim of domestic violence, Lee picked herself up and forged ahead.

 Other experiences along the way, both pleasant and unpleasant, the coping skills to not only survive but thrive, and the determination to never give up, is what Lee imparts to other girls and women.
 In spite of how badly she felt about herself, somewhere in the recesses of her mind she knew there had to be something better.

+She continues to persevere.
+She continues to make her life work.
 She clearly believes in staying in the solution.

-Feel free to contact Lee if you have any questions, You can also send her info or questions at Contact Us.
+Feel free to contact Lee if you have any questions.
+You can also send her info or questions at Contact Us.